hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

   fn update_bool(var: &mut Var<Self, bool>, value: &bool);
 }

+/// Implementing the backend trait now gives us a power we didn’t have back then in solution 1: we
+// now can observe the type of the variable and, then, we can actually do useful things with it, as
+// displaying it!
 impl Backend for () {
   fn update_i32(var: &mut Var<Self, i32>, value: &i32) {
     println!("setting {} to int {}", var.name, value);